-Linux has thousands of overriding factors that can prove the best platform than the Windows system.
-Here, I want to clear one thing that Linux is a kernel, and with the compilation of many essential software and drivers, it makes a distro.
+Linux has thousands of overriding factors that can prove the best platform over the Windows system.
+Here, I want to clarify that Linux is a kernel, and with the compilation of many essential software and drivers, it makes a distro.

 Recommended Post: Linux vs. Mac OS: 15 Reasons Why You Must Use Linux Instead of Mac OS

-There are hundreds of Linux distributions available in the market, which stand apart from the crowd and compete with Windows OS or macOS.
-In this article, I will tell you some of the best things to know when choosing the best OS platform between Linux or Windows.
-So sit tight and get to know all the facts and findings that are going to unchain you and let you feel the freedom.
+Hundreds of Linux distributions are available in the market, which stands apart from the crowd and compete with Windows OS or macOS.
+In this article, I will tell you some of the best things to know when choosing the best OS platform between Linux and Windows.
+So sit tight and learn all the facts and findings that will unchain you and let you feel free.

-Each Linux distribution has its development cycle, which is not related to kernel development.
-Moreover, many organizations and community enthusiasts have created the desktop environment and window managers.
-Linux kernel and distros became popular, widely used, and adored by the mass people because of the support and contribution from its vast community.
+Each Linux distribution has a development cycle unrelated to kernel development.
+Moreover, many organizations and community enthusiasts have created desktop environments and window managers.
+Linux kernel and distros became popular, widely used, and adored by the mass people because of the support and contribution of its vast community.

 Now let me say something about the Windows system.
-There is only one company – Microsoft, which is doing all the development and maintenance for the whole OS; kernel, desktop environment, and much of the pre-installed software.
-You have to accept whatever they offer you, whether it’s useful or not.
+There is only one company – Microsoft- doing all the development and maintenance for the whole OS, kernel, desktop environment, and much of the pre-installed software.
+You have to accept whatever they offer you, whether useful or not.

 2. System Stability

-Many distros come with bare-bone elements for ensuring the best performances for the ultimate users.
-If you install a Linux distro and run it for a long time without any update or upgrade, you will not face a single problem, and yet you find the system as new as it was.
+Many distros come with bare-bone elements to ensure the best performances for the ultimate users.
+If you install a Linux distro and run it for a long time without any update or upgrade, you will not face a single problem, and yet you will find the system as new as it was.

 3. Hardware Support